-- 1. "African American Theology," in Handbook of Emerging Theologies from the Global South, edited by Mitri Raheb and Mark A. Lamport.
-Lanham, MD: Rowman & Littlefield, forthcoming. - 2.
-"Race, Religion, and Science," in Bloomsbury Religion in North America: Western Sciences, Technology, and Religion in a Global Context, edited by Whitney Bauman and Lisa Stenmark.
-London: Bloomsbury Publishing, 2021. https://www.theologyandreligiononline.com/bloomsbury-religion-in-north-america - 3.
+- "Race, Religion, and Science," pp. 162-178, in Religion, Science and Technology in North America: An Introduction, edited by Whitney Bauman and Lisa Stenmark.
+Bloomsbury Publishing, 2024.
+Print version of article disseminated through Theology and Religion Online. - 2.
+"African American Theology," pp. 411-424, in Emerging Theologies from the Global South, edited by Mitri Raheb and Mark A. Lamport.
+Eugene, OR: Cascade Books, 2023. - 3.
 "Black Theologians of the Spirit," pp. 309-316, in T & T Clark Handbook of Pneumatology, edited by Daniel M. Castelo and Kenneth M. Loyer.
-London: Bloomsbury Publishing, 2020. - 4.
-"Theology and Science: Disciplines at the Limits of Pentecostal Discourse," pp. 454-464, in Routledge Handbook of Pentecostal Theology, edited by Wolfgang Vondey.
+London: Bloomsbury Publishing, 2020. - "Theology and Science: Disciplines at the Limits of Pentecostal Discourse," pp. 454-464, in Routledge Handbook of Pentecostal Theology, edited by Wolfgang Vondey.
 London: Routledge Press, 2020. - 5.
-"General Theological Knowledge," in Church of God in Christ Standardized Ordination & Licensure Textbook, revised edition, edited by Alonzo Johnson.
-Memphis, TN: Church of God in Christ Publishing House, 2019. - 6.
-"Charles Harrison Mason as Sign Reader and Interpreter," pp. 43-62, 148-153, in With Signs Following: The Life and Ministry of Charles Harrison Mason, edited by Raynard D. Smith.
+"General Theological Knowledge," pp. 235-256, in Church of God in Christ Standardized Ordination & Licensure Textbook, revised edition, edited by Alonzo Johnson.
+Memphis, TN: Church of God in Christ Publishing House, 2019. - "Charles Harrison Mason as Sign Reader and Interpreter," pp. 43-62, 148-153, in With Signs Following: The Life and Ministry of Charles Harrison Mason, edited by Raynard D. Smith.
 St. Louis: Christian Board of Publication, 2015. - 7.
 "Methodologies of African American Theology," pp. 124-135, in The Oxford Handbook of African American Theology, edited by Anthony B. Pinn and Katie G. Cannon.
 New York: Oxford University Press, 2014. - 8.
 "On the Compatibility/Incompatibility of Pentecostal Premillennialism with Black Liberation Theology," pp. 191-206, in Afropentecostalism: Black Pentecostal and Charismatic Christianity in History and Culture, edited by Amos Yong and Estrelda Alexander.
 New York: New York University Press, 2011. - 9.
 "Can Religious Experience Be Reduced to Brain Activity?
 The Place and Significance of Pentecostal Narrative," pp. 117-132, in Science and the Spirit: A Pentecostal Engagement with the Sciences, edited by James K.A.
 Smith and Amos Yong.
-Bloomington: Indiana University Press, 2010. - 10.
-"Spiritual Egalitarianism, Ecclesial Pragmatism, and the Status of Women in Ordained Ministry," pp. 215-233, in Philip's Daughters: Women in Pentecostal-Charismatic Leadership, edited by Amos Yong and Estrelda Alexander.
+Bloomington: Indiana University Press, 2010.

+- "Spiritual Egalitarianism, Ecclesial Pragmatism, and the Status of Women in Ordained Ministry," pp. 215-233, in Philip's Daughters: Women in Pentecostal-Charismatic Leadership, edited by Amos Yong and Estrelda Alexander.
 Princeton Theological Monograph Series.
 Eugene, OR: Pickwick Press, 2009. - 11.
 "Black Theology," in The Global Dictionary of Theology, pp. 111-118, edited by William Dyrness and Veli-Matti Kärkkäinen.
-Downers Grove, IL: InterVarsity Press, 2008.

-- 12. "The Church of God in Christ and the Azusa Street Revival," pp. 243-257, in The Azusa Street Revival and Its Legacy, edited by Harold D. Hunter and Cecil M. Robeck.
+Downers Grove, IL: InterVarsity Press, 2008. - 12.
+"The Church of God in Christ and the Azusa Street Revival," pp. 243-257, in The Azusa Street Revival and Its Legacy, edited by Harold D. Hunter and Cecil M. Robeck.
 Cleveland, TN: Pathway Press, 2006; reprinted, Eugene, OR: Wipf & Stock Publishers, 2010. - 13.
 "The Epistemic Publicity of Academic Black Theology," pp. 187-189, in Religious Studies, Theology and the University: Conflicting Maps, Changing Terrain, edited by Delwin Brown and Linell Cady.
 Albany: State University of New York Press, 2002.

-Journal Articles:
+Articles: